 Preambular para.
 14

-Recognizing the distinctive and disproportionate impact of certain business-related human rights abuses on women and girls, children, ,indigenous peoples, persons with disabilities, migrants and refugees, and the need for a perspective that takes into account their specific circumstances and vulnerabilities.
+Recognizing the distinctive and disproportionate impact of certain business-related human rights abuses on individuals from groups or populations that are at heightened risk of marginalization, disadvantage or exclusion, such as women and girls, children, persons with disabilities, national or ethnic, religious and linguistic minorities, indigenous peoples, , migrants, refugees, internally displaced persons and protected populations under occupation or in conflict areas, and the need for a perspective that takes into account their specific circumstances and needs.

 Article 5.3.b

-Carrying out meaningful consultations with groups whose human rights can potentially be affected by the business activities, and with other relevant stakeholders, through appropriate procedures including through their representative institutions, while giving special attention to those facing heightened risks of violations of human rights within the context of business activities, such as women, children, persons with disabilities, indigenous peoples, migrants, refugees, internally displaced persons and protected populations under occupation or conflict areas.
+Carrying out meaningful consultations with groups whose human rights can potentially be affected by the business activities, and with other relevant stakeholders, through appropriate procedures including through their representative institutions, while giving special attention to those facing heightened risks of violations of human rights within the context of business activities, such as women and girls, children, persons with disabilities, national or ethnic, religious and linguistic minorities, indigenous peoples, migrants, refugees, internally displaced persons and protected populations under occupation or in conflict areas.
 Consultations with indigenous peoples will be undertaken in accordance with the internationally agreed standards of free, prior and informed consultations, as applicable.

 Article 14.4

-In implementing this (Legally Binding Instrument), State Parties shall address the specific impacts of business activities on while giving special attention to those facing heightened risks of violations of human rights within the context of business activities, such as women, children, persons with disabilities, indigenous peoples, migrants, refugees and internal displaced persons.
+In implementing this (Legally Binding Instrument), State Parties shall address the specific impacts of business activities on while giving special attention to those facing heightened risks of violations of human rights within the context of business activities, such as women and girls, children, persons with disabilities, national or ethnic, religious and linguistic minorities, indigenous peoples, migrants, refugees, internally displaced persons and protected populations under occupation or in conflict areas.